hisham2k9/rota/README.md

 1. Clone the repo
 2. pip install -r requirements.txt
 3. python manage.py runserver
-4. Use the template.xlsx as first sample spreadsheet.
+4. Use the 'Template.xlsx' as first sample spreadsheet.
 You can add and remove requirements and number of staff in the template spreadsheet.